A lot of our customers often ask us about great marketing books we recommend.

 Likeable Social Media helps you harness the power of word-of-mouth marketing to transform your business.
 Listen to your customers and prospects.
 Deliver value, excitement, and surprise.
 And most important, learn how to truly engage your customers and help them spread the word.

-With the help of clear how-to instructions, Kerpen gives all the information and necessary tools to engage customers in a digital world.
+With the help of clear how-to instructions, Kerpen gives all the information and the necessary tools to engage customers in a digital world.
 The advice given in Likeable Social Media is concise, practical, and helps anyone looking to leverage the ‘human side’ of their business.

 Likeable Social Media is the most informative book I’ve read on social media so far and We wish we had bought this book first.
 A lot of what Kerpen talks about seems obvious, but only after you’ve read it.
 It dispels a lot of the myths surrounding social media and we started gaining a much clearer picture on how to use it to interact and engage, rather than how most people use it, which is to broadcast, promote and sell.
 We came away feeling really excited and empowered, and eager to put what we had learned into practice.